 Anchor off to the side of the area you would like to fish.
 I always have a slip bobber set up on a rod in my boat.
 But if you don’t it doesn’t take long to rig one up.
 I do like to use a coloured hook for a little attraction.
 Hook a lively minnow through the back with the point coming out towards the head.
 Be sure to go parallel to the fish’s back so you don’t break their spine.
 You won’t need any weight in the shallow water.
 Set your bobber stop so your bait is a couple feet off bottom.
 Cast up into the wind and watch as your bobber slowly drifts past the boat.
 I like use an 8-9ft rod to be able to lift the line up and set the hook when the bobber disappears.

 Transition walleye are fish on the move from spring post spawn locations to summer homes.
-Usually late June in our usually after a Mayfly hatch.
-Because Walleye will travel great distances to spawn, they need to return home after they recuperate, hence the term transit-ion.
+Usually late June, after a Mayfly hatch.
+Because Walleye will travel great distances to spawn, they need to return home after they recuperate, hence the term transition.
 Concentrate fishing current areas especially where there are deep pockets.
-Fish will travel at night stopping at deep pockets during the day giving anglers great opportunities at hungry fish.
+Fish will travel at night stopping in the deep pockets during the day giving anglers great opportunities at hungry fish.

 Jig and cast these areas with the same baits you use in the spring.
 You may have to use a heavier jig in the current.
 Most fish will look for forage facing up stream waiting for unsuspecting prey to drift over top.
 Slowly drift with the current for a natural presentation.